Colusa court proceedings minimized to help limit spread of COVID-19

 Colusa Superior Court has been closed to the public for over a week now, with court proceedings minimized to limit the spread of COVID-19.

-“Access to justice is an important right of each citizen,” it was stated in a news release from the Colusa County District Attorney’s Office.
+“Access to justice is an important right of each citizen,” read a release issued by the Colusa County District Attorney’s Office.
 “The decision to limit functions within the court was made based on information provided by federal and state health officials and in an attempt to protect the public and staff from exposure to COVID-19.”

 Chief Deputy District Attorney Brendan Farrell said that the court is handling mostly preliminary hearings and in-custody arraignments at the moment but are taking things day by day.